Josef Herman

-Josef Herman (3 January 1911 - 19 February 2000), was a highly regarded Polish-British painter who influenced contemporary art, particularly in the United Kingdom.
+Josef Herman (3 January 1911 - 19 February 2000) was a Polish-British painter who influenced contemporary art, particularly in the United Kingdom.
 He was part of a generation of central and eastern European Jewish refugee artists who emigrated to escape Nazi persecution.
 He saw himself as part of a tradition of European figurative artists who painted working people, a tradition that included Courbet, Millet and Van Gogh, Kathe Kollwitz and the Flemish Expressionist Constant Permeke.
 For eleven years he lived in Ystradgynlais, a mining community in South Wales.

 Biography

 Herman was born in Warsaw into a Polish-Jewish family, on 3 January 1911.
 His father, David, was an illiterate shoemaker, his mother was called Sarah Malkah.
 He was the eldest of three children.
 His brother was called Shmiel, his sister was called Zelda.
 Josef grew up speaking Yiddish and he was profoundly influenced by Yiddish culture.
 From 1930 he attended the Warsaw School of Art, where he trained as a typesetter and graphic designer and then for two years worked briefly as a graphic artist.
 In 1938 at the age of 27, Herman left Poland for Brussels.
 He was introduced to many of the prominent artists then working in the city.
 After the beginning of World War II and the German invasion of Belgium, he escaped to France and then in 1940 to Great Britain.

 In Britain, he first lived in Glasgow, where he met the sculptor Benno Schotz who became a lifelong friend and he was reunited with the Polish-Jewish artist Jankel Adler.
 Between 1940 and 1943 he contributed to a remarkable wartime artistic renaissance in the city.
 Herman learned through the Red Cross that his entire family had perished in the Warsaw Ghetto.
 In 1942 he met and married Catriona MacLeod and he had his first exhibition in Scotland at Aitken Dott & Son, Edinburgh.
 While in Scotland he drew and painted scenes of Jewish life from Poland which only became more widely known in the 1980s.

 In 1943 he moved to London and held his first London exhibition with L. S. Lowry.
 Herman's own style was bold and distinctive, involving strong shapes with minimal detail.
 He continued to work until the late 1990s.